 Selection of crop

-Cropping culture has significant influence on changing the environment.
-Careful management of crops and recycling of ingredients through biotic, edaphic and climatic environmental adaptability can minimize the detrimental effects of quick changes.
+Cropping culture has a significant influence on changing the environment.
+Careful management of crops and recycling of ingredients through biotic, edaphic, and climatic environmental adaptability can minimize the detrimental effects of quick changes.
 It needs appropriate research on humans’ activities for exploitation of nature and sympathy to the creation.